thycotic/dsv-docs/product/siem/index.md

 [priority]: # (8000)

 # SIEM Audits:
-DSV captures and stores logs of actions taken.
+DSV captures and stores audit logs of actions taken.
 The audit logs can then be sent to registered Security Information and Event Management (SIEM) endpoints in near real time.

-The following fields are captured in log data:
+The following fields are captured in audit data:

 Attribute  | Description | Example
 ------------ | ------------- |------------